MLXXXp/MicroViewThermostat/README.md

 ## Description

 A simple thermostat using the [SparkFun MicroView](https://www.sparkfun.com/products/12923) as a controller and display.
-Temperature is read from an attached [DS18S20](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS18S20.html/tb_tab3) 1-Wire temperature sensor IC.
+Temperature is read from an attached [DS18S20](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS18S20.html) or [DS18B20](https://www.maximintegrated.com/en/products/analog/sensors-and-sensor-interface/DS18B20.html) 1-Wire temperature sensor IC.
 Heater(s) can be attached to output(s) to maintain a temperature within a specified range.

 ## Usage